Home/Frameworks/Marketing psychology

 Increase demand for luxury goods by raising prices.

-Consumer decision journey (McKinsey)Map the modern path from consideration to bonding.
+Consumer decision journey (mckinsey)Map the modern path from consideration to bonding.

 Framework details